-Disclosure: Since my last update, I’ve become an affiliate for some of the products, because I really like them.
-So if you buy a product after clicking on my link, I might get paid.
+Disclosure: I’ve become an affiliate for some of the products, because I really like them, and think you will, too.
+So if you buy a product after clicking on my link, I will receive a small commission.
+Note that this won’t cost you any extra.
 I’ll highlight those links with “aff” as you get to them.

 Here are a few more tools and sites I’m using:

 - Canva, my favorite tool for creating blog headers, social media graphics, posters, and more.
 I use this tool at least a couple times each week.

 - TinyPNG for image compression